 Mediation provides parties in dispute an alternative to expensive, adversarial litigation, and to resolve conflicts that cannot (for legal reasons), or should not (due to the high emotional or financial toll) be addressed through the legal system.

 Often, litigation hurts participants, regardless of who wins or loses - it's expensive, time-consuming and the emotional scaring can last a lifetime.
 Mediation is usually a fraction of the financial and emotional cost; it empowers parties (represented by attorneys or not) to craft their own solutions in a positive, restorative process, guided by a neutral third party facilitator.

-Mediation can be used to proactively identify and prevent future problems in difficult situations such as divorces, family/multi-generation matters, HOA/homeowner environments, workplace conflict, or neighbor/neighbor relationships.
+Mediation can be used to proactively identify and prevent future problems in difficult situations such as divorces, family/multigenerational matters, HOA/homeowner environments, workplace conflict, long term business or neighbor/neighbor relationships.

 Mediation empowers parties in conflict to determine his or her own decision-making course; a professional, trained, neutral third party helps guide this process with a forward looking perspective.
 Mediators build communication bridges, allowing parties to collaborate in a safe environment.
 There, the concerns and interests of all parties can be heard and validated.
 Parties control and achieve their own mutually acceptable settlements, without a judge or jury determining the outcome for them.

 Mediators don’t judge or take sides.
 We help you be heard and understood by the other party, maybe for the first time in the relationship.